msgeducation/Wildcard/README.md

 ## Contributing
 To add scripts think about the purpose of the script and how it should be organized.
 For example to put moodle in maintanence mode you might make a script called `maintanence.sh` under `~/Wildcard/scripts/moodle/maintanence.sh`.
 The script *must* by shell-executable.
 All scripts are called like the this:
-`wild moodle/maintanence.sh --help` will become `/home/$USER/Wildcard/scripts/moodle/maintanence.sh --help` To make tab-autocompletion you can make a script with the same name + `.comp`.
+`wild moodle/maintanence.sh --help` will become `/home/$USER/Wildcard/scripts/moodle/maintanence.sh --help`  The script will be passed config file settings via environment variables.
+To make tab-autocompletion you can make a script with the same name + `.comp`.
 For our example that would be `scripts/moodle/maintanence.sh.comp`.
 This script will be called when tab is pressed on the arguments for the script.
 It can be written in any language but *must* be shell-executable.
 It will be called like this:
 `/home/$USER/Wildcard/scripts/path/to/file.comp <path-to-file-that-will-run> <name-of-file-that-will-run> <word-under-cursor-to-autocomplete> <previous-word>`
 It should return all possible autocompletions separated by newlines